jonpaul108/LC_intermediate/02-Intermediate-Prompts/02-Strings/02-String-Prompts.md

 ### !question

-Given an objects of objects `people` containing a information about peoples signed in status and a string `name`, return a message describing
+Given an object containing `people` objects with information about the person's signed in status and a string `name`, return a message describing
   * if the person is signed out or signed in and
   * when they last signed in.

 The message should take the form:
-`[name] is currently signed [in/out].
-They last signed in on [date].`
+`"[name] is currently signed [in/out].
+They last signed in on [date]."`

 **Do not use String.split method.**